MicrosoftDocs/customer-insights/ci-docs/audience-insights/data-unification-contacts.md

 When the unification process completes, the unified contact profile entity, called **ContactsCustomer**, displays on the **Entities** page in the **Profiles** section.
 The first successful unification run creates the unified *Contacts* entity.
 All subsequent runs expand that entity.

-To make changes to the unified contact profile entity, see
+To make changes to the contact unification settings, see [Update the contact unification settings](data-unification-update-contacts.md).

 ## Next Step